gabcg/notes/MSI Notes/MSI.md

 > The type of water is SPC/E, as we passed `-water spce`.
 Other typical choices for water include SPC, TIP3P, and TIP4P.
 >
-> We observe in the file that water is position-restrained, using a force constant (k_pr) of 1000 kJ mol-1 nm-2.
+> We observe in the file that water is position-restrained, using a force constant ($k_{pr}$) of 1000 kJ mol-1 nm-2.

 --

-> key notes about the [ molecules ] directive:
+> key notes about the `[ molecules ]` directive:

 > 1. The order of the listed molecules must exactly match the order of the molecules in the coordinate (in this case, .gro) file.
 > 2. The names listed must match the [ moleculetype ] name for each species, not residue names or anything else.
 >
-> If you fail to satisfy these concrete requirements at any time, you will get fatal errors from grompp (discussed later) about mismatched names, molecules not being found, or a number of others.
+> If you fail to satisfy these concrete requirements at any time, you will get fatal errors from `grompp` (discussed later) about mismatched names, molecules not being found, or a number of others.

 #### Define box and Solvate